ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## parseDateTimeOrZero

-Same as for [parseDateTime](#type_conversion_functions-parseDateTime) except that it returns zero date when it encounters a date format that cannot be processed.
+Same as for [parseDateTime](#parsedatetime) except that it returns zero date when it encounters a date format that cannot be processed.

 ## parseDateTimeOrNull

-Same as for [parseDateTime](#type_conversion_functions-parseDateTime) except that it returns `NULL` when it encounters a date format that cannot be processed.
+Same as for [parseDateTime](#parsedatetime) except that it returns `NULL` when it encounters a date format that cannot be processed.

 Alias: `str_to_date`.

-## parseDateTimeInJodaSyntax {#type_conversion_functions-parseDateTimeInJodaSyntax}
+## parseDateTimeInJodaSyntax

 Similar to [parseDateTime](#parsedatetime), except that the format string is in [Joda](https://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html) instead of MySQL syntax.